 Day 10: Explore the Tasman Valley before saying farewell to your trip mates in Christchurch.

 Before turning east to Canterbury we will explore the Tasman Valley.
 The Tasman Glacier is the longest glacier in New Zealand.
 It is rapidly retreating and has an astonishing melt water lake at its snout.
-Make the most of being in this special place by wandering around the glacial moraines and tarns.
-Our final drive takes us across the plains to Christchurch, where the tour ends.
+Make the most of being in this special place and wander around the glacial moraines and tarns.
+Our final drive takes us across the plains to Christchurch where the tour ends.
+(Breakfast & Lunch included)

 What to Expect

-ACCOMMODATIONS: We will sleep in a variety of lodges, cabins and motels at night.
-Typically there are 2 people per room.
+ACCOMMODATIONS: You will enjoy a good night’s sleep in a variety of lodges, cabins, and motels.
+Typically, there are 2 people per room.
 In most rooms, solo travelers have single beds and couples share beds.

 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.